-libbi has positive and negative terminations for up to two inputs.
-However, PV strings are NOT required to be split, you may utilise only one or both the negative/positive inputs.
+itive and negative terminations for up to owever, PV strings are NOT required to be split, you may utilise only one or both the negative/positive inputs.

-4. Connecting the battery(ies).
+- a) Strip the cable, ensuring crimped section of cable can fit within respective fixing area. - b) Crimp the fixings. - c) Push fixings into their respective plug, until a "click" is heard. - d) Screw the sleeves onto the plug, until flush. - e) Insert both the positive and negative connections into the respective terminal on the side of the inverter. - 4) Connecting the battery(ies).
 Take the negative (black) and positive (red) battery power cables and connect into the terminals on the left hand side of the inverter, as shown below.
 Black to (-), Red to (+).

-Follow instructions in step 5. which will guide you through each system model.
+Follow instructions in step 5) which will guide you through each system model.

-5. Remove screws from the battery module side panels and open.
+5) Remove screws from the battery module side panels and open.
 Then, follow the instructions on the next page, depending on which size system you are installing.